microsoft/pxt/tests/compile-test/lang-test0/README-codegen.md

 uncommenting it makes `gulp testlang` fail with `qzdp:iface` -- a ready-made red test for whoever picks the fix up.
 The file's active assertions pin the parts that must hold either way.

+### `58loopcapture.ts` and `tests/thumb-test/cases/loopcapture.ts`

+The semantic file starts with the exact top-level shape from #11563: closures over `for (let i...)` must yield `0,1,2,3`, not `4,4,4,4`.
+It intentionally keeps this repro outside a namespace to exercise the root function's loop-local cells.
+The remaining tests distinguish initializer, condition, body and incrementor bindings; mutate variables through sibling closures; exit through continue, break, return and throw; and cover nested loops, destructuring, hoisted functions, mutable `for...of` captures, strings and reference values.
+Controls preserve shared outer variables, immutable captures and while/do body bindings.

+The native probe isolates named function bodies.
+It asserts two box allocation sites before the classic loop (initializer and first iteration), one on the continue/increment path, and an ordered allocate/root/copy/replace sequence before incrementing.
+A mutable reference-valued `for...of` must allocate inside the length-checked loop before capture.
+Plain loops and immutable captures must remain box-free.
+The entire semantic file also compiles and assembles through `externalCases`; this does not execute native instructions.
+The `loopcapture` hw-ab case runs the semantic file with serial assertion reporting on a device.
+The probe also pins hoisted action creation inside the loop, before first use.

 ### `tests/thumb-test/cases/boolbaseline.ts`